7.2. Overcommitting Memory

 A virtual machine will run slower if it is swapped frequently.
 In addition, overcommitting can cause the system to run out of memory (OOM), which may lead to the Linux kernel shutting down important system processes.
 If you decide to overcommit memory, ensure sufficient testing is performed.
 Contact Red Hat support for assistance with overcommitting.

-is in use, all virtual machine memory must be statically pre-allocated to enable direct memory access (DMA) with the assigned device.
-Memory overcommit is therefore not supported with device assignment.
+Memory overcommit is not supported with device assignment.
+This is because when device assignment is in use, all virtual machine memory must be statically pre-allocated to enable direct memory access (DMA) with the assigned device.